dtketcherside/ALPACA-House-Outdoor-Source-Apportionment/README.md

     Dr. Jonas Khun and Dr. Jochen Stutz (University of California - Los Angeles) Dr. Meeta Cesler-Maloney, Dr. Jingqui Mao, and Dr. William Simpson (The University of Alaska - Fairbanks)

+R Project Description:

+    The R project in this repository, titled "ALPACA House Outdoor Source Apportionment.Rproj", contains three distinct R scripts:

+    	1) OSTRTA.R - Control Script: This single script will rerun the entire analysis, reading data from the data folder and sourcing the next two scripts.

+     	2) Custom Functions.R - Function Repository: This script contains all of the functions used to perform analyses and generate figures used in the manuscript.

+      	3) Make and Save Figures.R - Data Visualization Script: Generates and saves figures to the output folder as .tiff format images.

+    The R project employs the renv package to ensure stability of the project regardless of updates made by developers to their respective packages used to perform these analyses.

 Data Description:

     The included data was collected at an unoccupied Airbnb in Fairbanks, Alaska as